-• A law has passed that allows for children who have met certain criteria by their physician to receive emergency seizure medication in the school setting.
-Training is being approved by the state of Utah before it will be implemented in the school district.
+A law has passed that allows for children who have met certain criteria by their physician to receive emergency seizure medication in the school setting.
+Training is approved by the state of Utah.
 If there is a child in the school that can receive the emergency medication as ordered by their physician, the Principal will be required to identify staff that are willing to be trained in emergency seizure medication management.
 A trained staff member will also be required to be available to go on field trips to provide emergency seizure medication in the event that the child has a seizure on a field trip.